Returns & Refunds Online Furniture Orders Only

 We strongly advise you to thoroughly check your goods upon receipt.
 To protect your interests, any claim concerning short delivery and/or damaged and/or defective goods found on delivery, or concerning damaged or defective goods found at a later date, must be notified as soon as possible by emailing [email protected] or calling 0207 896 7451 immediately.
 To view the details of our Sofa Guarantee click here.

 We are unable to offer a refund or exchange on mattresses or any self assembly furniture once assembly is part or fully completed.
-If you wish to return your sofa order, please email [email protected]co.uk or call 0207 896 7451 immediately.
-We will arrange to collect this item from you - to arrange a collection please contact the customer service team on 0207 896 7451.
-Please note a collection charge of £50.00 will apply to all furniture - except sofas.
-Sofas will be collected free of charge under our Happiness Guaranteed Sofa Guarantee.
+If you wish to return your order, please email [email protected] or call 0333 212 1915 (option 3)immediately.
+We will arrange to collect this item from you - to arrange a collection please contact the customer service team on 0333 212 1915 (option 3).
+Please note a collection charge of £59.00 will apply to all furniture & £8.95 for non-furniture items.
 The card you used to pay for the goods will be refunded once the goods have been received back into our Distribution Centre.
-If we find that the product has not been returned to us in a fully resaleable condition, we reserve the right to refuse a refund on the item, or to deduct up to 20% of the original selling price from the refund amount.The goods must arrive back with us in a fully resaleable condition with original product packaging and instructions where appropriate.
+If we find that the product has not been returned to us in a fully resaleable condition, we reserve the right to refuse a refund on the item, or to deduct up to 50% of the original selling price from the refund amount.The goods must arrive back with us in a fully resaleable condition with original product packaging and instructions where appropriate.

 Heal's Waste Electrical and Electronic Equipment (WEEE) Compliance

 As part of Heal's continued commitment to recycling and protecting the environment, Heal's has joined the Distributor Take Back Scheme (DTS).
 The DTS is a Government initiative designed to minimise the disposal of waste electrical and electronic equipment (WEEE) to landfill and to achieve high levels of collection of WEEE for environmentally sound treatment.